facelessuser/coloraide/docs/src/markdown/color.md

 ## Color Matching

-As previously mentioned, `#!py3 Color()` objects can take in CSS style string inputs.
+As previously mentioned, the `#!py3 Color()` object can take in CSS style string inputs.
 The string matching logic is exposed via the `match` method.
-We can simply give it a string, and it will return a `ColorMatch` object.
-The `ColorMatch` object will have the matched color as a `Color` object, and the `start` and `end` points it was located at.
+We can simply pass `match` a string, and, if the string is a valid color, a `ColorMatch` object will be returned.
+The `ColorMatch` object has a simple structure that contains the matched `color` as a `Color` object, and the `start` and `end` points it was located at.

 ```color
 Color.match("red")